UPDATED JAN 27, 2020

 Prepare to get lost in over 24 miles of Pittsburgh history.
 The Three Rivers Heritage Trail is a combination of the best running, walking, and biking trails throughout the city, connecting neighborhoods, sights, sounds, and cultures.
 North Shore Trail, Millvale Trail, Eliza Furnace Trail, South Side Steel Valley Trail, and more are all part of this awesome network of paved wonderland, maintained by Friends of the Riverfront.

-The South Side Riverfront Trail is a beautiful spot for an after-work run when the sun is shining.
-But since it's such a perfect running trail, be prepared to share the riverside trail through the South Side with fellow joggers, rollerbladers, bikers, and dogs.
-Starting at 9th Street Station Square and ending five miles later at Riverfront Park, 18th Street South Side, you can lounge on the lawn or meet friends at the open air beer garden at Hofbrauhaus.
+The South Side Riverfront Trail is a beautiful spot for sunny after-work run.
+But since it's such a perfect running trail, be prepared to share this paved riverside trail through the South Side with fellow joggers, rollerbladers, bikers, and dogs.
+Starting at 4th Street in Station Square and ending five miles later at Riverfront Park, 18th Street South Side, you can lounge on the lawn or celebrate your run with a drink at Hofbrauhaus' open air beer garden.

 Skip the flight, and take a jog all the way to Maryland.
 All you have to do is hop on the start of the Great Allegheny Passage (aka GAP Trail) in the South Side.
 This car-less and woodsy 150-mile trail was built along former railways, rich with Pennsylvania history.
 Take in the PA wilderness as you crunch across the crushed limestone course and camp alongside the route.

-North Park is known for everything from paddle-boarding to picnics, running trails included.
+This massive 3,075 acre park is known for everything from paddle-boarding to picnics, running trails included.
 Try the North Park Lake Trail, a five-mile loop around the lake that features it’s own pedestrian and bicycle lanes.
 It’s perfect for all speeds — walkers, joggers, runners, sprinters, and even strollers!
-There are also plenty of trails for those who’d much rather go off-roading.
+There are also plenty of wooded trails for those who’d much rather go off-roading.

-Looking for a good place to get active?
+Looking for a good place to get active in the middle of the city?
 Try 456 acres of trail, woodland, and running bliss on for size.
-Schenley Park in Oakland is packed with the rolling hills and steep climbs that make up the Susan G. Komen Race for the Cure 5k route.
+Schenley Park in Oakland is packed with the rolling hills and steep climbs that make up the Pittsburgh Race for the Cure 5k route.
 If you’re up for the challenge, you’ll be rewarded with a refreshing and revitalizing romp through the woods.

 The Montour Trail is another spot built on history.
-Intended as a railroad to move coal from mines in Mifflin and Library to the hotbed of the steel activity in Pittsburgh, the road was repurposed to become one of the best biking and hiking trails in the region.
-It’s a rural 50-plus mile trail full of dark tunnels, smooth terrain, and wooden bridges.
+Intended as a railroad to move coal from mines in Mifflin and Library to the hotbed of the steel activity in Pittsburgh, the converted railroad was repurposed to become the longest suburban rail trail in the U.S. It’s a rural 60-plus mile trail full of dark tunnels, smooth terrain, and wooden bridges.
 The trail spans from Coraopolis to Clairton and features the trail-side coffee and ice cream shops of Arrowhead Trail in Peters Township, which makes for the perfect refreshment for a hot summer run.

 Getting restless at your desk?
-Bring your sneakers, and go for a post-work run right out of the city onto the Eliza Furnace Trail.
-Called the “Jail Trail”, this paved wonder winds past the Allegheny County Jail, right between Second Ave. and the Parkway East.
-Get lost in old Pittsburgh signage from the steel days and other skyline sights.
+Bring your sneakers, and go for a post-work run out of the city and onto the Eliza Furnace Trail.
+Often called the “Jail Trail,” this paved wonder winds past the Allegheny County Jail, right between Second Ave. and the Parkway East.
+Get lost in old Pittsburgh signage from the steel days and other skyline sights on this 5.7 mile run.

 Whether you’re planning a casual jog or looking to break a sweat, Highland Park provides the space and amenities to achieve both.
 Take in the reservoirs, sculptures, and gardens while walking through the park.
-If you’re running, opt for the Reservoir Loop—It’s a cool 2.5-mile loop where you can really pile on the laps.
+If you’re running, opt for the Reservoir Loop — it’s a cool 1.3-mile loop where you can really pile on the laps.